-For this chicken, you can use already cut up pieces or you can cut your own.
-I like to cut my own because the ones that are already cut in the store are way too big.
+For this recipe, you can use already-cut-up chicken pieces or cut your own.
+I like to cut my own because the ones already cut in the store are way too big.
+And when I say I like to cut my own, what I mean is that I select a chicken and give it to the butcher to cut for me.
+I am not good at cutting up a chicken!

 Cook’s Tip: Young or organic chickens are usually smaller and a better size for frying.
-They are the size real chickens used to be before the chicken industry got a hold of them and mutated them into chicken monsters.
+They are the size that real chickens used to be before the chicken industry got ahold of them and mutated them into chicken monsters.

+Pat chicken pieces dry with paper towels.
 Salt and pepper all the chicken.
-Next, season your flour with a little salt and pepper and then dredge the chicken pieces.
-Place them on a rack on a baking sheet.
+Next, season your flour with a little salt and pepper, then dredge the chicken pieces.
+Place them on a rack on a baking sheet to rest 15-20 minutes before cooking.

 Add oil to the skillet to reach about 1/3 up the side.
 The oil should cover the chicken about halfway up but not completely.

-Use a thermometer and heat the oil to 375°.
-(Now you know my Granny never used a thermometer and I usually don’t either, but if you’re just starting out it will be helpful for you to know when to put the chicken in the skillet.)
+Use a thermometer and heat the oil to 360-365°F. (Now, you know my Granny never used a thermometer, and I usually don’t either, but if you’re starting out, knowing when to put the chicken in the skillet will be helpful.)

-Cook’s Tip: If you’re cooking a good bit of fried chicken, you can heat your oven to 200° and place the cooked chicken on a rack on a baking sheet in the oven to keep warm.
+Cook’s Tip: If you’re cooking a lot of fried chicken, heat your oven to 170°F and place the cooked chicken on a rack on a baking sheet to keep warm.

-Just before dropping the chicken into the skillet, dredge it through the flour one more time and lightly shake off the excess.
-Then place a few chicken pieces in the hot grease and let them cook.
+Before dropping the chicken into the skillet, dredge it through the flour again and lightly shake off the excess.
+Then, place a few chicken pieces in the hot grease, skin side down, cover the skillet, and let the chicken cook.

 You need to stay close by and keep an eye on your chicken.
-After a few minutes, turn it and cook for another couple of minutes.
-At this point, I usually cover it, leaving the edge open, and let it cook a bit longer, then turn again and cover again.
+After a few minutes, nudge the chicken with your tongs, and if it releases easily, turn it to the other side.
+At this point, I cover it again, leaving the edge open to vent, and let it cook a bit longer, then turn the chicken and cover it again.

-You want to get a nice, deep golden brown and check with the thermometer to make sure your chicken is fully cooked at 165°.
+You want to get a nice, deep golden brown, and also make sure the chicken is fully cooked at 165°.

-Each time you remove chicken pieces from the skillet, be sure you give the oil a minute to heat back up before putting new pieces in.
+Each time you remove chicken pieces from the skillet, be sure to give the oil a minute to heat back up before putting new pieces in.

 Join Southern Food and Fun Community group